Should you use memes in customer service?

 Is it OK to have some personality or should everything be brand consistent?

-Find a list of trainers and consultants in our CX Directory that can help improve the customer experience your business provides.
+Find a list of specialist trainers and consultants in the free CX Directory that can help improve your customer experience delivery.